Macedonia 'optimistic' on Nato despite Greek far right

 "We continuously convey the message that the Euro-Atlantic aspirations of the Republic of Macedonia are not and should not be an obstacle for the development of mutual cooperation between Macedonia and Russia," he added.

-For her part, Anna Diamantopoulou, a Greek former EU commissioner, said on Thursday that "Western powers" had put "pressure" on Athens and Skopje to make a deal in order to "fend off Russian influence in the Western Balkans".
+For her part, Anna Diamantopoulou, a Greek former EU commissioner, said on Thursday that "Western powers" had put "pressure" on Athens and Skopje to conclude a deal in order to "fend off Russian influence in the Western Balkans".

-Diamantopoulou, the head of Diktio, an NGO, also warned about the threat of Greek "populism-nationalism".
+Diamantopoulou, the head of Diktio, an NGO, said the threat of Greek "populism-nationalism" was real.

-She said in an opinion article in Greek daily Kathimerini that an "overwhelming majority" of Greek MPs backed a composite name, but that Greek leader Alexis Tsipras had failed to sell the solution to the Greek public, creating an opening for "political instability".
+An "overwhelming majority" of Greek MPs backed a composite name, but Greek leader Alexis Tsipras had failed to sell the solution to the Greek public, creating an opening for "political instability", she said in an opinion article in Greek daily Kathimerini.

-The situation in Macedonia was stable in the run-up to the potential referendum, Boshnjakovski indicated.
+The situation in Macedonia was stable, not long after a political crisis there came to a head last year, Boshnjakovski indicated.

 Nine months later